asmagill/hammerspoon_asm/guitk/manager/README.md

 ### Installation

-This module is still undergoing structural and documentation changes, so no precompiled version is presently available; it is hoped that this will change soon.

 This module manages content only and requires its parent [hs._asm.guitk](..) for proper use.
-See the instructions for compiling the parent module for current installation instructions.
+See the instructions for installing the parent module for current installation instructions.

 ### Usage
 ~~~lua